 Contact Houses/Welcome Houses

 Contact Houses or Welcome Houses are the houses or flats on an estate, which are available to personnel who need temporary accommodation for short periods of time, either for themselves or their family.
-To find Contact Housing in your area, please visit the NS FPS website.
+To find Contact Housing in your area, please visit the RN FPS website.